ArnaoutLab/diversity/README.md

-# diversity-with-similarity
+# Metacommunity
-Alpha and beta diversity with species similarity
+Calculations of similarity-sensitve alpha, beta, and gamma diversity measures